BirnB4um/FlightAnalyser/README.md

 # FlightAnalyser
-A simple analyser that reads .igc files
+A simple analyser that reads .igc files and sorts/filters them